 (issue imported from #M12532)

-#1 Updated by Jo Hasenau almost 10 years ago
+#1 Updated by Jo Hasenau over 10 years ago

 Quoting myself: So we must make each page that is generated by the core and/or any sysext validate to avoid any unintended browser behaviour.